 News reporter- email@example.com

-Alice Mason: Alice joined Mercator Media in October 2015 and assists the News Editor in writing online stories for all of Mercator Media’s titles.
+Rebecca Jeffrey: Rebecca joined Mercator Media in April 2017 and assists the News Editor in writing online stories for all of Mercator Media’s titles.
+Prior to her current role she worked as Editor for Recruitment International magazine, leading the brand through a content overhaul and implementing key editorial strategies and procedures.